tkrishtop/go-rest-api/README.md

 TODO:

-- Implement local ctx to handle service timeout.
-Do not mind about speaker dying and ignore the absence of reply.

-- Implement global context to gracefully stop the application
+- Implement global context to gracefully stop the application, handle errors and timeouts

 ## Dockerization